akostarinc/IOCOM8-Support/CAN/README.md

 ```

   The Bit arrangement is identical to the control format's bit arrangement.
+Please note, that the
+ RF unit does not broadcast its state to the CAN bus.

  CAN example(s) directory structure:

 Directory                   |  Description
 --------------------------- |  --------------------------------
 CAN                         | This directory
+gui                         | graphical user interface to control
+gui_mon                     | graphical user interface to monitor
 robotel                     | Example control with the robotel CAN interface
 robotel/python-can          | The python CAN interface from PIP at Thu 08.Jul.2021
+USB_CAN_ORG                 | The original open source drivers

 Code examples: